arkvit/Atomodulus/README.md

 ## (1) Atomodulus Api Server
 The api server is a IPC enabled service that handles communication between a client and an app that has an AAIP.
 This server enables IPC enabled apps to interact with apps that have AAIP.
+The server will support both local and remote IPC.

+### Api Server Modules
+Are plugins / extensions for the Api Server and provide general Api libraries and native Api calls.

 ## (2) AAIP - Atomodulus App Integration Plugin
 This is a interface for plugins that will be integrated into 3rd party applications.